venkatbalakumar2405/bcs/Day _02/Day_04/Day_07/Notes.md

- if a function takes another function as argument second condition a function should or can return another function when function does not have any name it is called as anonymous function
+ if a function takes another function as argument second condition a function should or can return another function when function does not have any name it is called as anonymous function if a variable is assigned another function  is the third condition if function can be treated as a values it is a firstclass citizen so value can be assigned in  a variable  and return from function so it similar to the properties of the value similar to function value can be passed as argument and value can be assigned

+Assignments  with examples for each concepts in function programming style 1.Currying.
+2.Partial Application.
+3.Point - free style
+Default use of concepts
+//difference and  their  interlinking concepts
+// F# - >hardcore programming
+//Haskell->used to commenting filter in facebook
+//Scala
+Error handling -will be better -Robust
+// object within array
+//pros and cons of each concept to master
+//HULK CONTAINS 4 LETTERS
+//IRON MAN  CONTAINS 8 LETTER - SO AND FORTH FOR EVERYONE
+//TASK 1.1
+// OUTPUT
+//WORK IT WORK AND WORK IT BETTER